Illinois Compiled Statutes

 applicant, and the probable duration of the work, whether temporary or

 permanent.
 The referral slip shall contain a blank space in which the

-employment counsellor shall insert and specify in a prominent and legible
+employment counselor shall insert and specify in a prominent and legible

 manner whether the employment service fee is to be paid by the applicant